June 8, 2021

 Cleanrooms play a vital role for pharmaceutical companies in ensuring that their products are safe to bring to market.
 Treatments need to be produced, handled, and packaged in a space where cross-contamination is not an issue.
 Designing a cleanroom for a pharmaceutical application is challenging so here are some considerations when you plan your next pharmaceutical facility.

 Whether you are building a sterile product facility, a nonsterile product facility, or an API facility an important component to considered is HVAC design.
-The reason is that the HVAC system can have a significant impact on the product being produced.
+The reason is that the HVAC system has a significant impact on the product being produced.
 Whenever the product is exposed to the room environment, the HVAC system becomes the primary means of protection from cross-contamination.
+Cross-contamination sources can be found simply through airborne particles in the cleanroom as well as the surfaces the product encounters.
+Having proper air flow and incorporating an efficient HVAC design is crucial to your product, your process, and your personnel.

-Some sources of contamination can be found when:
+Some other sources of contamination can be found when:

 · A mixing tank is opened exposing the product to airborne contaminants